ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 Windjana Gorge National Park is a national park in the Kimberley region of Western Australia, 1855km northeast of Perth and 355km east of Broome.
 The park is located in the Napier Range and covers an area of 220acres.
 The Napier Range which includes both Tunnel Creek and Windjana Gorge is the rugged 350-million-year-old limestone remains of a Devonian reef that protrudes up precipitiously from the surrounding flat plains of the Fitzroy River basin.
-Though not particularly high (less than 200m) and quite narrow in breadth (less than 2km), its southern cliffs present an almost impregnable barrier to passage especially for those unfamiliar with the region.
-The Windjana Gorge was carved diagonally through the Napier Range by the Lennard River; it is over 3km long and about 100m wide with walls to a height of 30m in places.
+Though not particularly high (less than 200m) and quite narrow in breadth (less than 2km), its southern cliffs present an almost impenetrable barrier to passage especially for those unfamiliar with the region.
+The Windjana Gorge was carved diagonally through the Napier Range by the Lennard River; it is over 3km long and about 100m wide with walls that rise to a height of 30m in places.

 The river flows freely through the gorge during the wet season but during the dry season (between May and September) it becomes a series of pools surrounded by trees and shrubs.
 Some of the vegetation found along the river banks include paperbarks, cadjebuts, native fig trees and leichhardt trees.
 Many freshwater crocodiles reside in the river and pools and posted signs warn of the risks these pose.
 Freshwater crocodiles are smaller and not as aggressive as saltwater crocodiles; they are only a danger if you happen to step on one.

-It is a very short distance from the trailhead (17o24.60'S 124o56.58'E), along the base of the cliff that represents the south face of the Napier Range, to the entrance to the Windjana Gorge.
-The trail proceeds past a information board warning of the risk of bites from freshwater crocodiles to a short narrow tunnel at 17o24.54'S 124o56.64'E that opens onto the shady south bank of the pool of the Lennard River.
+It is a very short distance from the trailhead (at -17.41248oS 124.94304oE) along the base of the cliff that represents the south face of the Napier Range, to the entrance to the Windjana Gorge.
+The trail proceeds past a information board warning of the risk of bites from freshwater crocodiles to a short narrow tunnel that opens onto the shady south bank of the pool of the Lennard River.
 To the left is the contorted cliff face of the gorge with many hollows and caves used by the Bunuba during the Battle of Winjana Gorge.
 At one point there is a very nice fossil in the cliff face at about head level; it is a trilobite, a mid-Paleozoic genus.
 To the right on the other side of the river pool is an equally precipitous cliff also used by the combatants during the aforementioned battle.

 View into Windjana Gorge Looking back toward the entrance